kusimo/blanla-gatsby-theme/README.md

 ```

 ### .htaccess
 Don't forget to update the .htaccess file on the server in the document root.
-My document .htacess file looks as follow:
+Your .htacess file should look something as follow:

 ```code
 <IfModule mod_rewrite.c>